Boverianda Nanjamma and Chinnappa: Early life

+Careers

+They both pursued their professions at Chennai, Kolkata and Canada.
+Nanjamma was a visiting fellow at Cambridge University in 1974.
+She has also co-authored a book on Business Survey Methods.

 In 1993 she was elected as a Fellow of the American Statistical Association.

 In 2006 she was given an honorary doctorate degree (D. Litt.) of the Mangalore University by T. N. Chaturvedi, the Governor of Karnataka.

+Deaths

+Chinnappa died on March 10th, 2023.
+Nanjamma died on March 31st, 2024.

 Pattole Palame in English

 After retirement the couple settled down in Bangalore in 1995 and began to realise their grandfather's cherished dream.
 Finally in 2003, they completed the work and it has been published by Rupa & Co., New Delhi.
 That same year it was released in Madikeri (Mercara).
 This book has become the chief text for the Coorgs.

 Other works

 They have been working on the ainemane project, this can be found on the Ainmanes website.

 Ainmanes Project

 Ainmanes.com (website)

 Boverianda Nanjamma and Chinnappa had undertaken a project to collect information regarding each and every Ainmane found in Kodagu, irrespective of the community or caste of the clan members residing in them.
 They visited many of them in the period between April 2003 and May 2008.
 They also collected oral legends and traditional information from the occupants of each of these functional Ainemanes.
 Along with this they have researched about the concerned clans from previously published written material, wherever possible.
 The information thus collected are now available on the Ainmanes website.